 Common Calendar Requirement:

 PA 101 of 2007 mandated that beginning with the 2008-2009 school year, an intermediate school district, in cooperation with constituent districts, shall adopt a common school calendar which applies to all its constituent districts and to the intermediate district programs.
-The common calendar identifies winter and spring holiday breaks and the first day of school for the next five years.
+The common calendar must identify winter and spring holiday breaks and the first day of school for the next five years.
 This information must be posted on the Eaton Regional Education Service Agency website.
 The Eaton RESA common calendar noted above was approved at the 1/18/18 Superintendent's Round Table on 3/4/19 by a unanimous 6-0 vote.
 Adopted by Eaton RESA Board of Education 3/20/19.